agile-ts/documentation/docs/packages/api/Introduction.md

 ## ❓ `api`

-The `api` package is a simple Promise based HTTP/s request API, with a simple syntax.
+The `api` package is a Promise based HTTP/s request API, with a simple syntax.

 ### ⏰ Short Example
 ```ts